The Library's collections offer a wealth of resources to the Australian family historian.

 Many family history sources are now available electronically.
 Check our eResources for titles under the subject of Genealogy.
 Here, you can find links to our major subscription services, networked family history resources on CD-ROM, as well as selected free websites.
 You will need to come to the Library's reading rooms to use some of these which include:

-Frequently used family history material on microfiche and microfilm such as electoral rolls and shipping records can be found on open access in the Newspapers and Microforms Reading Room.
-Check our guide to Family history sources in the Newspapers and Microforms Reading Room to see what else we hold.
+Frequently used family history material on microfiche and microfilm such as electoral rolls and shipping records can be found on open access in the Newspapers and Family History zone of the Main Reading Room.
+Check our guide to Family history sources in the Newspapers and Family History zone to see what else we hold.

 You can also search the Library's catalogue for topics related to family history, such as published family histories, local histories, military histories and diaries, ship information and biography.